-We were there for the first 2 parties of 2022 and plan to be there again for the first 2 parties of 2023, and we wanted to share our thoughts on whether we think it is worth it or not, plus go over a touring strategy for the evening.
+We were there for the first 2 parties of 2023, and we wanted to share our thoughts on whether we think it is worth it or not, plus go over a touring strategy for the evening.

 Let’s dive into our 2023 Mickey’s Not-So-Scary Halloween Party review & strategy…

 Before we dive into our full review, let’s go over a little bit about what exactly Mickey’s Not-So-Scary Halloween Party (or, MNSSHP for short) even is.

 If you are familiar with the parties, feel free to skip down, but if you are new to Walt Disney World planning (or if you’ve only been going for a couple of years), I’d recommend that you keep reading to get caught up to speed.